AdobeDocs/campaign-web.en/help/v8/audience/create-audience.md

 >[!CONTEXTUALHELP]
 >id="acw_audiences_list"
 >title="Audiences"
 >abstract="From this screen, you can access the list of all audiences that can be targeted in workflows or standalone deliveries.
-Click **Create** to create a new audience into a visual canvas using various workflow activities such as **Split** or **Exclude**.<br/><br/>The **[!UICONTROL Origin]** columns indicates audiences' origins: **[!UICONTROL Adobe Campaign]** audiences have been created Adobe Campaign v8 console or Web User Interface, while **[!UICONTROL Adobe Experience Platform:]** audiences have been created within Adobe Experience Platform and integrated into Campaign using the Adobe Sources and Destinations integration."
+Click **Create** to create a new audience into a visual canvas.<br/><br/>Beyond starting from scratch to create a simple audience, you can also leverage workflow activities to refine your audience.
+For instance, you can combine multiple audiences into a single one, enrich your audience with external attributes, or divide a it into multiple audiences based on rules of your choice."

 <!--
 [!CONTEXTUALHELP]